Is Imperfect Women Based on a True Story?

 Imperfect Women’s Fictional Premise Touches Upon Real Issues

 ‘Imperfect Women’ is a fictional story, based on Araminta Hall’s novel of the same name.
-The author started with the idea of a friendship that has more to it than appears on the surface.
+The author began with the idea of a friendship that has more to it than meets the eye.
 However, before jumping into plot details, especially surrounding the central murder, she wanted to know who her characters would be.
-She knew that no matter how many twists and turns are put in a story, no one would care about it if the central characters didn’t feel authentic.
+She knew that no matter how many twists and turns are put into a story, no one would care if the central characters didn’t feel authentic.
 The reader needed someone they could root for or hate, depending on the course of their actions.
-As she started developing the core three characters, their backstories came into the picture, which paved the way for future conflicts.
+As she started developing the core three characters, their backstories came into the picture, paving the way for future conflicts.

 The Actresses Added More Layers to the Characters and Their Friendship

-When Elisabeth Moss came across the novel, she was taken in by its mystery, as well as the multi-perspective structure in which it unfolds.
+When Elisabeth Moss came across the novel, she was taken in by its mystery and the multi-perspective structure in which it unfolds.
 Her interest eventually drew in Kerry Washington and Kate Mara.
 The adaptation also meant tweaking a few details.
 For example, the novel is set in the UK, but the show takes place in the US.
-All three main characters in the book are white women, but in the show, Eleanor is a Black woman, which means that the dynamics see a noticeable shift, particularly regarding the character’s friendships with the other two women.
-The actresses also brought their own touch to the characters, informing their performances with their lived experiences, highlighting the struggles that the protagonists face.
+All three main characters in the book are white women, but in the show, Eleanor is a Black woman, which means that the dynamics see a noticeable shift, particularly regarding her friendships with the other two women.
+The actresses also brought their own touch to the characters, informing their performances with their lived experiences and highlighting the struggles that the protagonists face.

-At the end of the day, they wanted to present a realistic portrayal of friendships, especially the ones that have evolved over several years into something that is too complicated to unravel in one fell swoop.
-The idea was to show that no one is perfect, and the idea of being perfect in the eyes of others is what often leads people to create a web of secrets and lies through which they eventually end up hurting others and even themselves.
+At the end of the day, they wanted to present a realistic portrayal of friendships, especially those that have evolved over several years into something too complicated to unravel in one fell swoop.
+The idea was to show that no one is perfect, and the idea of being perfect in others’ eyes often leads people to create a web of secrets and lies, through which they eventually end up hurting others and even themselves.
 For Moss, Washington, and Mara, the fun was in playing with the story’s structure, which allows each of their characters to tell their own story, leaving it to the audience to decide who they believe the most.
-All of these factors work incredibly well to give an air of realism to the show, making it a deeply compelling watch.
+All of these factors work incredibly well to lend the show an air of realism, making it a deeply compelling watch.